net-cloud-app/webapp/README.md

 # webapp
-## Prerequisites
+## Prerequisites111

 - Node.js and npm installed on your development machine.
 - MySQL or MariaDB installed on your server with a configured database.
 - Sequelize CLI (`npx sequelize-cli`) installed globally.

 ## Getting Started

 To build and deploy the application locally, follow these steps:

 1. **Clone the Repository:**